How to maintain cash flow across the customer lifecycle

 GoCardless recently partnered with YouGov to understand payment preferences by surveying over 15,000 consumers and 4,990 businesses across North America, UK, France, Germany and Australia.

-For consumers in New Zealand, across all different types of recurring purchases, Direct Debit reigns supreme.
-Globally the preference also leans towards Direct Debit, with it finishing in the top three choices in every location surveyed.
+For consumers in the US, traditionally dominated by the card, bank debit (ACH debit) comes a close second at 21% compared with 26% for card preference.
+Globally the preference also leans towards bank debit, with it finishing in the top three choices in every location surveyed.

-For B2B recurring payments, 44% prefer Direct Debit compared with 34% who prefer cards.
+For B2B recurring payments, 44% prefer bank debit compared with 34% who prefer cards.

 Ease of use, automation and widespread adoption are the three main reasons why customers lean towards this option, and offering this solution will mean less and less customers dropping off at acquisition stage.